 Where are you located?
 Do you travel?

-Describe your approach to wedding photography.
+What is your approach to wedding photography?

-My goal is to give you a comfortable, stress-free photography experience where you know you can trust me to handle the important job of memorializing your unique love story.
+My goal is to give you a comfortable, stress-free photography experience where you know you can trust me to handle the important job of memorializing your unique story.
 We will be in touch many times before the day arrives and I aim to be a helpful resource to you throughout your wedding planning process.
 All wedding packages come with a complimentary engagement shoot so that we have an opportunity to connect/practice working together before the big day.
 My shooting style is very relaxed, fun, and direction-heavy.
 We’ll work together to create natural, candid poses that capture the true essence of your love and provide you with a set of amazing photos in addition to your wedding day portraits!
 Leading up to the wedding day, I will work with you to create your timeline so we can ensure that the right amount of time is allocated for everything photography-related.
 I also send out a detailed questionnaire to my couples to ensure that we are on the same page for each aspect of the day.
-This planning and communication prior to the wedding day allows me to take a more photojournalistic approach on the wedding day and allows you to not have to worry that I may miss an important moment.
+This planning and communication prior to the wedding day allows me to take a more photojournalistic approach and allows you to not have to worry that I may miss an important moment.
 I am as unobtrusive as possible, but still be able to fully capture all those details and moments that will fleetingly pass you by while you’re focusing on getting married.
 During any scheduled portrait times I will jump in with lots of direction so we can keep things moving smoothly, and otherwise you can always expect to see me shooting in the corner of your eye; you’ll never be wondering where the photographer is!

 How long have you been shooting?